Stuttafords: History

-Cape Town Flagship
+Cape Town flagship store

 The store at Adderley and Hout streets was the largest and grandest, and formed the central shopping district together with other now-closed department stores such as Garlicks and Fletcher & Cartwright's.
 In 1957, 993 employees worked here both in the retail store operation and in the head office.

 The flagship was a complete department store, as opposed to the smaller department stores focusing on apparel and soft home goods that it would operate starting around the turn of the 21st century.
 As of 1970, the flagship carried: